bl4nkDEV/SocialX/index.md

-## Open-source phishing code
+## Open-source phishing tool

 ### About SocialX

-SocialX is an open-source code that makes phishing easy.
+SocialX is an open-source tool that makes phishing easy.

 ### Benefits